elijoe1/lexnorm/README.md

 # lexsum
-Part II Dissertation on Lexical Summarisation
+Code for my part II Dissertation on Lexical Summarisation